wh-alice/mig_visualstudio/vs/misc/--typename---cannot-be-used-as-an-attribute-because-it-is-not-a-class.md

 ---
-title: "&#39;&lt;typename&gt;&#39; cannot be used as an attribute because it is not a class | testtitle" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "&#39;&lt;typename&gt;&#39; cannot be used as an attribute because it is not a class" ms.custom: "" ms.date: "2015-07-20" ms.prod: "visual-studio-dev14"
 ms.reviewer: ""
 ms.suite: ""
 ms.technology:
-  - "devlang-csharp"
+  - "devlang-visual-basic"
 ms.tgt_pltfrm: ""
 ms.topic: "article"
 f1_keywords: